boqian-li/4-animation-demos/Rigid Body Dynamics--Flying Bunny/README.md

 * Collision is responsed by Impulse Method.
 * The velocity and position are updated by semi-implicit method (Frog Method).
 ---
-* Exactly, the velocity of collided vertices are converted by friction and collision.
+* To be exact, the velocity of collided vertices are converted by friction and collision.
 * After that, the impulse is solved out and apply to the whole body to change the linear and angular velocity.
 * Finally, new position and rotation are figured out.